The Tantur Experience

 St. Jerome famously stated, “Five gospels record the life of Jesus.
 Four you will find in Scripture and the fifth you will find in the land they call Holy.”
 Tantur continues this tradition established in the early days of Christianity of providing a culture of encounter of our faith with the physical locations of the Bible and the Early Church.

 “Renewing my baptism vows at the River Jordan - I would have traveled to there and straight back for that experience alone.
 Simply awesome.”

 - Elaine, Lindisfarne College of Theology.

 As the home to a rich and complex history, a wealth of archaeological sites, and a diversity of peoples, beliefs, and faiths, the Holy Land offers sojourners a once in a lifetime opportunity for human and cultural encounters.
 The Holy Land is sometimes considered an open-air museum for archaeology.
-Our programs incorporate guided visits to museums and institutions, lectures by local experts, and field visits to national parks, churches, monasteries, and archaeological sites.
+Our programs incorporate guided visits to museums and institutions, lectures, and field visits to national parks, churches, monasteries, and archaeological sites.
 These visits allow participants to quite literally “get into the trenches” to understand the foundation of their faith and the history of the land.